moondance-labs/tanssi-docs/builders/toolkit/rpc.md

 ## Standard Ethereum JSON-RPC Methods {: #standard-rpc-methods }

-As Tanssi's EVM Compatibility is derived from Frontier and closely modeled after Moonbeam's Ethereum compatibility, Tanssi nodes support a wide variety of standard supported Ethereum JSON-RPC methods.
+As Tanssi's EVM Compatibility is derived from [Frontier](https://github.com/polkadot-evm/frontier){target=\_blank} and closely modeled after Moonbeam's Ethereum compatibility, Tanssi nodes support a wide variety of standard supported Ethereum JSON-RPC methods.

 Nevertheless, not all Ethereum JSON-RPC methods are supported; some of those supported return default values (those related to Ethereum's PoW consensus mechanism in particular).
 This guide provides a comprehensive list of supported Ethereum JSON-RPC methods on Tanssi.
 Developers can quickly reference this list to understand the available functionality for interfacing with Tanssi EVM Appchains.